Colonies in antiquity: Relations of colony and metropolis

 The relation between colony and mother-city (metropolis) was viewed as one of mutual affection.
 Differences were resolved peacefully whenever possible, war being seen as a last resort.
 (Note though that the Peloponnesian War of 431-404 BC broke out partly due to a dispute between Corinth and her colony Corcyra.)

 The charter of foundation contained general provisions for the arrangement of the affairs of the colony, and also some special enactments.
 A colony would usually adopt the constitution of the mother-city, but the new city remained politically independent.
 The "holy fire" of the metropolis was preserved in a special place to remind people of the common ties.
 If the colony sent out a fresh colony on its own account, the mother-city was generally consulted, or was at least asked to furnish a leader.
 Frequently the colonies, declaring their commitment to the various metropolitic alliances formed in the Greek mainland and for religious reasons, would pay tribute in religious centres such as Delphi, Olympia, or Delos.

 The cleruchs (κληροῦχοι, klêrouchoi) formed a special class of Greek colonists, each being assigned an individual plot of land (κλῆρος, klêros).
-The trade factories set up in foreign countries, such as Naucratis in Egypt, were somewhat different from ordinary colonies, with the members retaining the right of domicile in their own homeland and confining themselves to their own quarter in the foreign city.
+The trade-factories set up on foreign shores, such as Naucratis in Egypt, were somewhat different from ordinary colonies, with the members retaining the right of domicile in their own homeland and confining themselves to their own quarter in the foreign city.